tatami

 List of lists sparse matrix | FragmentedSparseMatrix |

-For example, to create a compressed sparse matrix from sparse triplet data (x
+For example, to create a compressed sparse matrix from sparse triplet data, we could do:

 We typically create a shared_ptr